1. What are Virtual Team Icebreakers?

 Everyone knows first days can be awkward.
 That’s why you need to call an all hands meeting so that everyone gets to introduce themselves to the new hire, and vice versa.
 Virtual team icebreakers can calm nerves and enable everyone to relax.
 It lightens up the mood, making the team feel equally comfortable.

-Breaking the ice with casual conversations and a group game can help the meeting attendees loosen up.
+Breaking the ice with casual conversations and good virtual ice breaker games can help the meeting attendees loosen up.
 More importantly, it enables the rest of the discussion to flow more naturally, thereby helping teams bond.

 2. Importance of Virtual Team-Building